 Though generics save money, there is concern.
 One generic drug is often switched for another, on as frequently as a monthly basis.
 Although generic drugs are tightly regulated by the FDA, small differences are allowed.

-Most epilepsy experts believe frequent switches among generic drugs can trigger seizures.
+Most epilepsy experts believe frequent switches among generic drugs can increase chances for seizures.
 Until scientific studies settle the issue, they generally advise sticking with brand-name drugs if you can afford them.